 One of the most unique geothermal areas in Iceland can be found in the Reykjanes Peninsula.
 At the Gunnuhver geothermal area you can find bubbling mud geysers and pools that are not found all over the country.
-You will also find plenty of other geysers, boiling water, as well as steam and a distinct smell of sulphur.
+You will also find plenty of other geysers, boiling water, as well as steam, and a distinct smell of sulfur.
 The region is named after the legend of a ghost who was said to have caused quite a stir in the area until a priest trapped her in the pool over 400 years ago.
 This geothermal area is also less frequently visited than many of the others around Iceland, so you can usually have a much more personal experience.

 Find the Bridge Between Continents

 A location that is more than worthy of your Instagram snaps, the region features a bridge that is literally placed between two continents.
-This is a rarity as Iceland actually sits on the boundaries on the Eurasian and North American tectonic plates, which is the cause for the volcanic activity in Iceland.
+This is a rarity as Iceland actually sits on the boundaries of the Eurasian and North American tectonic plates, which is the cause for the volcanic activity in Iceland.
 The land can sometimes give way and large fissures end up forming on the surface.
 Close to the area of Sandvik, you can find a bridge over a fissure that literally joins two pieces of land between the tectonic plates.
 You can stand on the bridge or in the fissure but this is a great place to visit that few people know about.

 If you are into museums, then the Reykjanes Peninsula is also home to two of the most popular museums in Iceland Viking World and the Icelandic Museum of Rock ‘n’ Roll.
 The Viking World museum is a great visit if you want to learn more about Icelandic heritage and culture.